sudheerj/vuejs-interview-questions/README.md

      <custom-input class="custom-class" />
      ```
 38.  ### Describe about validations available for props?
-     Vue provides validations such as type, required fields, default values along with customized validations.
+     Vue provides validations such as types, required fields, default values along with customized validations.
 You can provide an object with validation requirements to the value of props as below,
      Let's take an example of user profile Vue component with possible validations,
      ```javascript
      Vue.component('user-profile', {